 My advice is to listen to cynics in your organisation.
 Find out what is bothering them and learn from these experiences.

 Dean Jr, J.W., Brandes, P. & Dharwadkar, R. (1998).
 Organizational cynicism.
 Academy of Management Review (23) 341–52. ↩

 Carlini, J. (1996).
 A trustworthy cynic.
 Network World, 13(42), 70–70. ↩

-Naus, F., van Iterson, A. & Roe, R. Value incongruence, job autonomy, and organization based self-esteem: A self-based perspective on organizational cynicism.
+Naus, F., van Iterson, A. & Roe, R. Value incongruence, job autonomy, and organisation based self-esteem: A self-based perspective on organisational cynicism.
 European Journal of Work and Organizational Psychology, 2007b, 16, 195–219. ↩

 Andersson, L.M. & Bateman, T.S.
 (1997).
 Cynicism in the workplace: Some causes and effects.
 Journal of Organizational Behavior 18, 449–469. ↩